emdevs/fakebook/README.md

 ### Friendships

 Friendships are a central feature of Facebook.
 Users can have friendships with other users through friend requests.
+On the 'Manage Friends' page, there is a search bar present which allows a user to search for other users by name.
 New friendships instantiate a private chat that allows two friends to privately communicate with one another.

 #### Private Chat